natikgadzhi/swift-buildbox/README.md

 you'd want to link it statically.
 To do that, you'd want to run `swift build -c release --static-swift-stdlib -Xswiftc -static-stdlib`.
 Note that the binary size will be hube: a simple hello world example binary is 34M.

-### Known issues

-The `armhf` version currently doesn't work, but that's just a problem of making sure that the repo has a certain Swift runtime package, taking it's name, and making sure the `Makefile` sets the right env variables.